 If any units are issued at a price in excess of their nominal value, the difference between the nominal and actual value is known as a ‘premium’.
 This sum must be transferred into a separate account known as a ‘the share premium account’.

 Prescribed particulars are required as part of the statement of capital.
-Limited by shares companies have to complete this when they are incorporated and when they file an annual confirmation statement (formerly the annual return).
+Limited by shares companies have to complete this when they are incorporated and when they file an annual confirmation statement (when changes have occurred), or some of the share capital forms you are required to file when undertaking certain changes.

 The particulars detail the rights attached to shares.
 They are set out in the Companies (Shares and Share Capital) Order 2009.
 The particulars can vary between companies and different classes of shares but, essentially, they will stipulate the specific entitlements and degree of power that each share bestows upon the person who owns it.